GlacierProtocol/glacierprotocol.github.io/_docs/overview/key-concepts.md

 padlocks which open in different combinations.
 See the [Multisignature Security](/docs/overview/multi-signature-security) section for more detail.

+## Redeem script

+Multisignature requires each of the multiple private keys to be accompanied by a redeem script.
+This script, each of which is identical, defines how the keys combine to release funds.
+Losing all redeem scripts leads to the total loss of funds.

 ## Offline key storage

 Private keys should only ever be offline, or "in cold storage".
 They should